jannis-kiriasis/digibooking/README.md

     ![Hero-desktop](./README-files/hero-desktop.png)

 5.	**Top clients**
     This feature includes 4 hotel logos, 4 clients of Digibooking.
-On smaller screens, the number of logos reduces to 3 for screen real estate availabilty reasons.
+On smaller screens, the number of logos reduces to 3 for screen real estate availability reasons.

     ![Clients](./README-files/clients.png)

 6.	**What we do**
-    This section clearly says that Digibooking services are SEO, PPC and Googel Hotel Ads.
+    This section clearly says that Digibooking services are SEO, PPC and Google Hotel Ads.
 Those are the 3 services offered.
 There is also an internal link to navigate to the services.html page which includes more information on the services provided.

     ![What we do](./README-files/what-we-do.png)

 ### Services features - services.html

 7.	**Hero image with page headline**
-    The Headline and paragrah of this hero banner explain what services the agency offers and the approach taken.
+    The Headline and paragraph of this hero banner explain what services the agency offers and the approach taken.
 The h1 also includes keywords with high search intent.

-    The illustration reminds of a search for hotels and destinations on a tablet.
+    The illustration recalls a search for hotels and destinations on a tablet.

     ![Hero services desktop](./README-files/hero-services.png)

 8.	**SEO services**
-    This section explains why and how Digibooking do SEO.
-Some holiday makers know already where to go and so they go straight to look for a hotel.
-Some other like to be inspired.
-The second group tend to search for locations and destinations and then book a travel only when they have been inspired.
+    This section explains why and how Digibooking does SEO.
+Some holidaymakers know already where to go and so they go straight to look for a hotel.
+Some others like to be inspired.
+The second group tend to search for locations and destinations and then book a trip only when they have been inspired.
 This is the audience Digibooking look to target by doing SEO.

-    The illustration recalls a local search on a map usying a mobile or tablet.
+    The illustration recalls a local search on a map using a mobile or tablet.

     ![Seo services section](./README-files/seo.png)

 9.	**PPC services**
-    This section explains why and how Digibooking do PPC.
-When holiday makers know where they want to go, they start to research different accommodation types.
+    This section explains why and how Digibooking does PPC.
+When holidaymakers know where they want to go, they start to research different accommodation types.
 Google Ads helps Digibooking clients to appear on top of those search queries.

-    The illustration recalls an hotel booking done on a mobile device.
+    The illustration recalls a hotel booking done on a mobile device.

     ![PPC services section](./README-files/ppc.png)

 10.	**Google Hotel Ads**
-    This section explains why Digibooking offer Google Hotel Ads services.
-Once holiday makers chose an accommodation type, they want to find the best price.
+    This section explains why Digibooking offers Google Hotel Ads services.
+Once holidaymakers chose an accommodation type, they want to find the best price.
 Google Hotel Ads helps display direct prices for the accommodation selected competing directly with OTA prices since booking directly is often cheaper.

-    The illustration recalls a online room booking.
+    The illustration recalls an online room booking.

     ![Google Hotel Ads](./README-files/google-hotel-ads.png)